jgcfyidev/jgcfyi/content/1-Relationship.md

 <h1 style="margin:0;">Relationship</h1>
 <h4 style="margin-top:0; margin-bottom: 16px;">Balancing Agency and Limits Toward Empathetic Placemaking</h4>

-Despite the proliferation of impersonal organizational structures and abstract global economies, only the mutual extension of trust---grounded in affection for our home places---can foster traditions of placemaking strong enough to steward our communities sustainably through generations.
+<span class="subheading">Despite the proliferation of impersonal organizational structures and abstract global economies, only the mutual extension of trust---grounded in affection for our home places---can foster traditions of placemaking strong enough to steward our communities sustainably through generations.</span>

 ---
 {{<nav nextLink="/2-Agency" nextText="2.
 Agency →">}}